Amorano/Jovimetrix/README.md

 The audio nodes require FFMPEG.
 You can find the official [FFMPEG](https://ffmpeg.org "official FFMPEG binaries") here.
 Follow it's installation instructions for your specific operating system.

+## PYAUDIO

+By default, pyaudio is installed for all platforms; however, it may be nessicary to run a specific platform package manager to obtain all the correct platform dependencies.
+[You can refer to the non-complicated specific platform instructions for help.](https://people.csail.mit.edu/hubert/pyaudio).

+In short:
+* For MacOS you need the extra brew package of portaudio. (brew install portaudio)
+* For Linux you need the extra apt package of python3-pyaudio. (sudo apt-get install python3-pyaudio)

+## SPOUT (WINDOWS ONLY)

+If you are on Linux or Mac, Spout will not be installed from the requirements.txt.

+By default, [Spout](https://leadedge.github.io/), a system for GPU accelerated sharing of graphics between applications, is on for all platforms.

+If you are on Mac or Linux, this will only amount to a message at startup about Spout not being used.
+When Spout is not found, the SpoutWriter node will not showup.
+In addition, the StreamReader node will not have Spout as an option from which to read stream data.

+If you want to fully turn off the initial startup attempt to import Spout, you can use the environment variable:

+JOV_SPOUT=0

 <!---------------------------------------------------------------------------->

 # [NODE REFERENCE](https://github.com/Amorano/Jovimetrix/wiki)